Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Consistency, Local Power and Calibration of lambda

+Since analytical derivation is involved in general cases, we provide visual representation of the preceding discussion via some Monte Carlo simulation as below.

-To provide visual representation of the discussion above, Figure \ref{fig-power} plots the power functions of our proposed test with a different number of irrelevant instruments in $W_i$ in a linear instrumental variable regression model.
-There is only one endogenous regressor here and the three lines in the figure represent the power curves as a function of the penalty level $ \lambda $ for three different values of the dimension $ p $ of $ W_i $, whose first element is strongly correlated to $ U_i $ while the others are irrelevant.
+Specifically, we generate a random sample with $n=1000$ from a simple linear regression model with normal random variables.
+Specifically, we draw independent variables uniformly distributed on $[-1,1]$, $\varepsilon_{ji}, \ j=1,4$ and independent standard normal variables $\varepsilon_{ji}, \ j=2,3$ and generate $X_i=\varepsilon_{1i} + \varepsilon_{2i}/2$, $Y_i= X_i \theta_n + (\varepsilon_{2i} + \varepsilon_{3i})/2$ with $\theta_{n}=\theta_{0}+B \, n^{-1/2}$ with some nonzero constant $B$, and $Z_i=(W_i,F_i)$, where $ W_i= \varepsilon_{1i} - \varepsilon_{4i}$, while $F_i$ is a $(p-1)$-dimensional independent vector uniformly distributed on $[-1,1]$, that is independent of all the others.
+Figure \ref{fig-power} plots the ``theoretical'' power functions of our proposed test, where the power curves are obtained via Monte Carlo simulations with $\Gamma = [-5,5]^p$.
+There is only one endogenous regressor here and the three lines in the figure represent the power curves as a function of the penalty level $ \lambda $ for three different values of the dimension $ p $ of $ Z_i $, whose first element is strongly correlated to $ U_i $ while the others are irrelevant.
 Thus, $ p-1 $ represents the number of irrelevant instruments.
-The power curves are obtained via Monte Carlo simulations by generating a random sample with $n=1000$ from a simple linear regression model with normal random variables.
 The power decreases as the number of irrelevant variables increases when the penalty $ \lambda = 0 $.
 This is analogous to the textbook treatment of hypothesis testing with the linear regression model.
-Next, the power increases gradually up to a certain point as the penalty grows for each $p$.
-This is in line with the preceding discussion.
-In addition, the power gain from the penalization, that is, the difference between the maximum power and the power at $ \lambda = 0 $, gets bigger as $p$ gets larger.
+Next, the power increases gradually up to a certain point as the penalty grows for each $p$, in line with the preceding discussion.
+In addition, the power gain from the penalization, that is, the difference between the maximum power and the power at $ \lambda = 0 $, is bigger for larger $p$.